 The process for paying into the Biodiversity Conservation Fund is as follows:

-- BCT advises in writing whether the application has been approved and if so, provides payment details (payment term is seven days).
+- BCT will advise in writing whether the application has been approved and will provide payment details if it has (payment term is twenty eight calendar days).

-- Applicant submits Recipient Created Tax Invoice or requests an invoice from the BCT (3-5 business days).
+- Applicant submits Recipient Created Tax Invoice or request BCT issue an invoice (3-5 business days).

 - Applicant makes the payment into the Biodiversity Conservation Fund.

-- BCT confirms receipt of payment and issues a certificate under section 6.33 of the Biodiversity Conservation Act 2016.
+- BCT will confirm receipt of payment and issue a certificate under section 6.33 of the Biodiversity Conservation Act 2016 (3-5 business days).

-If a development proponent holds an offset obligation that was calculated using the BioBanking Assessment Methodology (BBAM) or Framework for Biodiversity Assessment (FBA), they will need to seek a ‘statement of reasonable equivalence of biodiversity credits’ from the Department of Planning, Industry and Environment (DPIE) before paying into the Biodiversity Conservation Fund.
-For further information about equivalence statements, please visit the DPIE website, call 1800 931 717 or email [email protected].
+If a development proponent holds an offset obligation that was calculated using the BioBanking Assessment Methodology (BBAM) or Framework for Biodiversity Assessment (FBA), they will need to seek a ‘statement of reasonable equivalence of biodiversity credits’ from the Department of Planning and Environment (DPE) before obtaining a Charge Quote to make a payment into the Biodiversity Conservation Fund.
+For further information about equivalence statements, please visit the DPE website, call 1800 931 717 or email: [email protected]